Who are we ?

-ENVIRONET builds on lessons learned and best practice, as well as on the knowledge, experience and practice of its members and participants.
-The Network supports developing countries’ policies and efforts to promote environmentally-sustainable, resource-efficient livelihoods, and economies that are resilient to climate change.
-ENVIRONET aims to make policies and approaches more consistent with the priorities of developing countries and more coherent, transparent and harmonised across donors.
+ENVIRONET builds on the knowledge, experience and practice of its members and participants.
+ENVIRONET supports developing countries’ policies and efforts to promote environmentally-sustainable, resource-efficient livelihoods, and economies that are resilient to climate change.
+ENVIRONET makes policies and approaches more consistent with the priorities of developing countries and more coherent, transparent and harmonised across donors.
 It seeks to enhance the impact of DAC policy advice and guidance on environment, green growth and climate change by promoting its dissemination and take-up, including by leveraging the capacities of members and specialised institutions.
-In all of these activities, the DAC ENVIRONET works in close partnership with other OECD bodies, i.e., the Environment Policy Committee (EPOC), the DAC Working Party on Statistics (WP-STAT) and the Development Centre, in line with the OECD Strategy on Development.
+In all of these activities, the DAC ENVIRONET works in close partnership with other OECD bodies: the Environment Policy Committee (EPOC), the DAC Working Party on Statistics (WP-STAT) and the Development Centre, in line with the OECD Strategy on Development.
 This strengthens the coherence and impact of our work.

-The current Programme of Work and Budget for 2013/14 has set these objectives:
+The objectives of the Programme of Work and Budget for 2013/14

-- Improving the quality, use and communication of DAC statistics on green development finance
+- Improve the quality, use and communication of DAC statistics on green development finance

-- Improving the effectiveness of climate finance in development co-operation contexts
+- Improve the effectiveness of climate finance in development co-operation contexts

-- Exploring development co-operation practice and the nexus between biodiversity and development policies in developing countries
+- Explore development co-operation practice and the nexus between biodiversity and development policies in developing countries

-- Exploring the nexus between green growth and development co-operation at the country and regional level
+- Explore the nexus between green growth and development co-operation at the country and regional level

 ENVIRONET Chair and Bureau Members